ccli3896/RLWorms/README.md

 These commands will save JPG images of the policy for an "ensemble" of two agents as a demo, averaging their policies to form the ensemble.

-# Instructions for use
+# Instructions for use with animals
 Scripts that interact with the animals are in the `Evaluation scripts/` folder.
+See manuscript for experimental setup and details.

 1. We used `collect.py` to collect training data by running the command: